Arcadia-Science/glass-box-umap/README.md

 __Before creating the tag, make sure that your local git repository is on `main`, is up-to-date, and does not contain uncommitted changes!__

-If you need to delete a tag you've created, use the following command:
+If you need to delete a tag you've created:

 ```bash
 git tag -d v${RELEASE_VERSION}
 ```

-If you already pushed the deleted tag to GitHub, you will also need to delete the tag from the remote repository:
+If you already pushed the deleted tag to GitHub, also delete it from the remote:

 ```bash
 git push origin :refs/tags/v${RELEASE_VERSION}